 • Bypass censorship and access geo-blocked content

-• Avoid price discrimination by accessing prices reserved for certain nationalities and regions
+• Access prices reserved for certain nationalities and regions

-• Personal VPNs: Designed for individual users, personal VPNs allow you to connect to virtual servers created and maintained by VPN providers.
-These services usually require you to install VPN software on your device.
-When you use a personal VPN, it masks your IP address and encrypts your data.
-As a result, it appears as if your traffic is coming from the VPN’s server and not your personal device.
+• Personal VPNs: Designed for individual users, personal VPNs let you connect to virtual servers created and maintained by VPN companies.
+These services usually require that you install software on your device.
+When using one, it masks your IP address and encrypts your data, making it look as if your traffic is coming from the VPN’s server.

 • Mobile VPNs: These VPNs enable you to switch between internet connections while maintaining the same session.
 In other words, a mobile VPN keeps you connected on the same IP address, allowing you to keep using your apps via the VPN even if you change from one Wi-Fi or cellular network to another.